Audit: Millions in COVID purchases by Oklahoma health officials yet to be received

 The audit also found inadequate controls for the PPE inventory system.

-In addition, the state made $80,000 in payments for finder’s fees while lacking legal authority in the Public Health Code, according to the audit, noting nothing in that code nor in the Central Purchasing Act would prohibit it.
+In addition, the state made $80,000 in payments for finder’s fees while lacking legal authority in the Public Health Code to do so, according to the audit, although it notes that nothing in that code or in the Central Purchasing Act would prohibit it.

-The audit also questioned a sole source contract given to Shyft Partners LLC with a payment of $750,000.
+The audit also questioned a sole-source contract with a payment of $750,000 to Shyft Partners LLC.
+The company was formed in 2020.

-“Although Shyft Partners LLC provided project management and strategic transformation to the Office of Management Enterprise Services and established tracking tools for managing COVID-19 Relief Bill funding, it may seem questionable for OSDH to rely on that as their justification for sole source,” the audit said.
-“The uniqueness of the contractor appears to be that they had established a rapport with the leadership team.”
+“Although Shyft Partners LLC provided project management and strategic transformation to the Office of Management Enterprise Services and established tracking tools for managing COVID-19 Relief Bill funding, it may seem questionable for OSDH to rely on that as their justification for sole source,” the audit says.

+Budd said he reached out to one of the company’s founders to see if she was interested in helping in a contract role.

+“I will start by saying unfortunately some great companies in Oklahoma have downsized and so there are some really talented people available for other companies or state government, and we brought on board some world-class resources on a temporary basis,” Budd told the World in the 2011 interview.

-Former Oklahoma Attorney General Mike Hunter requested the audit after reports of questionable spending.
+Former Oklahoma Attorney General Mike Hunter requested the audit in April 2020 after reports of questionable spending were raised.
 Hunter resigned the post in May.

 Stitt appointed John O’Connor as Hunter’s replacement.